syrianarchive/syrianarchive-investigations/investigations/daralHikmahospital.md

 ## Additional Details Regarding the Attack

 In further veryifying the attack, the Syrian Archive investigation team conducted an interview with Dr Majed Aqraa who was in the hospital at the moment of the attack on May 28 2019.
 He mentioned:
-"At 09:30 an airstrike targeted a village called [Maar Tamater](https://ar.wikipedia.org/wiki/%D9%85%D8%B9%D8%B1%D8%AA%D9%85%D8%A7%D8%AA%D8%B1) and [Jbala](https://en.wikipedia.org/wiki/Jbala,_Idlib).
+"At 09:30am Damascus time an airstrike targeted a village called [Maar Tamater](https://ar.wikipedia.org/wiki/%D9%85%D8%B9%D8%B1%D8%AA%D9%85%D8%A7%D8%AA%D8%B1) and [Jbala](https://en.wikipedia.org/wiki/Jbala,_Idlib).
 An injured victim came to our hospital from Jbala to be treated and it seems that he was being monitored by a drone.
 After 15 minutes as we are treating the injured person the hospital was targeted with an airstrike.
 Then at 09:45 the hospital was targeted with aircraft cannon and shelling from a rocket launcher at the same time."

 Several posts and videos were published online about an airstrike targeting the village of Maar Tamater on May 28 2019.
 Below are some of those posts that corroborate the testimony of Dr Majed.

 Idlib PLUS news agency [published the following facebook post](https://www.facebook.com/IDLIBPLUS/posts/2237411389809444) mentioning that Maar Tamater was targeted with airstrikes.
 The post was published at 09:33 am Damascus time.

 The Facebook page Maar Tamater Now [published a video](https://www.facebook.com/watch/?v=368247123801706) at 10:37 am Damascus time mentioning that Maar Tamater was targeted with airstrikes from a helicopter.
 The person who captured the video mentions that a family is stuck under the rubble of a building destroyed by the airstrikes.